Since my early studies in Naturopathic medicine, Ive always been a strong proponent of whey protein, and frankly a fan of shakes, yoghurts and cheese.

 In fact, most notably the dairy protein fraction, of whey (and to a lesser degree casein), have the most pronounced effect on triggering insulin secretion.
 Some reports highlight it having an even stronger trigger, than plain white bread.

 Now aside from the anabolic and restorative effects of dairy, multiple studies highlight the positive effects that dairy (notably cultured dairy foods) have on insulin resistance, and type 2 diabetes risk.
+So, what’s the concern for the Endurance athlete?

-Insulin and the Endurance Athlete – the other dimension.
+Insulin and the Endurance Athlete – the other dimension

 As we’ve covered in many of our papers and guides, Insulin also prohibits the metabolic breakdown of fatty acids (lipolysis) for use as energy.
 Not being able to oxidize fat efficiently, is a problem for endurance athletes that are highly reliant on energy from fat (and carbohydrates) to support high-performance long-duration exercise.